Thursday, September 12, 2024

 b) Sweden: April 5, 2018 Swedish CPR Council report by Henrik Wagner MD PhD, Jan Gelberg MD, and Andreas Claesson RN PhD.
 Click here for the original Swedish version; click here for an English version via Google Translate

-d) Republic of Ireland: March 31, 2023, position statement by the Emergency Medicine Programme and the Irish Association of Emergency Medicine
+March 31, 2023, position statement from the Irish Association of Emergency Medicine

 III.
 MEDICAL EXPERTS VIA MEDIA REPORTS & BLOGS (chronological order)